Iragemini/Product-Feed-Sync/README.md

 npm install
 ```

-3. Create a `.env` file and configure Redis, Postgres, and server port.
+3. Create a `.env` file based on `.env.example`, and configure it with the correct Redis, PostgreSQL, and server port values.

 ## Configuration

 The application uses the following environment variables:

-- `PORT` - Server port (default: 3000)
+- `PORT` - Server port
 - `DB_HOST` - PostgreSQL host
 - `DB_PORT` - PostgreSQL port
 - `DB_NAME` - Database name